 “100,000 impressions – what does that even mean?
 We need to be able to choose and focus on the meaningful metrics and stats if we want to boost and maintain our credibility.”

-Alessandra envisions a future where this behaviour is more mainstream and where marketers in law firms across the board feel empowered to lead conversations and take a more central role within their business structures.
+Alessandra envisions a future where this behavior is more mainstream though.
+Where marketers in law firms feel empowered to lead conversations and take a more central role within business structures.